agnar-nomad/portfolio/mapty/readme.md

 #### The app is a workout tracker, a diary of sort.
 Add your workouts (either Running or Cycling) and they will be saved as a pin on a map location, together with some additional data provided by you.
 The app keeps a history of the workouts so you can come back to see how you are progressing in your workout goals.

+A live demo is available at this [URL](https://mapty-demo-agnar.netlify.app/).

 ### Usage

 - Open the app and allow GPS location access